glossarist/glossarist-desktop/.github/ISSUE_TEMPLATE/suspected-malfunction.md

 ---
-name: Suspected malfunction
+name: Report a problem or unexpected behavior
-about: Help us improve by reporting if the app doesn’t behave as expected.
+about: Help us improve by reporting if the app malfunctions, or doesn’t work as expected.
 title: "[BUG]"
 labels: ''
 assignees: strogonoff